CiganEnterprise/InfiniteShoot/README.md

 ##### CONTACT

 This database represents the direct contact to any user who visits the site.
 It contains two main tables.
-The Contact table contains messages who are send to the business by a visitor who wants to offer some feedback, ask something about the business or pretty much say anything he wants.
+The Contact table contains messages who are sent to the business by a visitor who wants to offer some feedback, ask something about the business or pretty much say anything he wants.
 The message is sent through a form in the UI, more precisely in the Contact section.